Lara Croft: Relic Run: Gameplay

 During runs, Lara collects coins which are used to purchase additional outfits that grant certain boosts to the player, new weapons, and upgrades to her boots for easier runs.
-Lara also collects Clues, objects scattered along the route that fill up a metre in the top left corner of the screen.
-Once the metre is full, a Relic will appear, and Lara must collect this Relic.
+In the game's 120-level campaign, spread out across three biomes and acts with 40 levels each, players alternate between completing objectives in the act's environment in odd-numbered levels and hunting for relics in even-numbered levels.
+In the former, the player must complete such level's objective three times in the same run to fully master the level with a 3-star rating, used to increase replay value.
+In the latter, Lara must find Clues, objects scattered along the route that fill up a meter in the top left corner of the screen.
+Once the meter is full, a Relic will appear, and Lara must collect this Relic to complete the level and earn extra coins.
 Lara can also collect score multipliers, which increase her run's overall score; caches of ammunition for her additional weapons; coin magnets, and Clue Boosters to find Relics faster.
-Each stage has a set of achievements to unlock.
+Each act has a set of achievements to unlock.
 Players with a Facebook account can post their scores on the site, and can also be sent Curses, which distort the game's visuals (such as creating a tunnel vision effect or pixellating the graphics) for a limited time.
 If a player survives the Curse, they are rewarded a cache of coins and the opportunity to send their own Curse to the other player.
 The game is free and all items can be unlocked in-game, but players can unlock various costumes and caches using in-app purchases.

 Premise

 Set shortly after Lara Croft and the Temple of Osiris, the game follows Lara as she goes in search of fellow archeologist Carter Bell.
-On her search, she uncovers a world-threatening conspiracy.
+On her search, which takes her through the jungles of Thailand, the Saharan Desert and the snowy Himalayas, she uncovers a world-threatening conspiracy.
 Relics collected during play sessions unlock journal entries that reveal pieces of the story and make new locations available.